nikhilaryan92/BreastCancer/README.md

 => Combine all the hidden features of different modalities to form stacked features : stacked_metadata.csv

-=>  Convert the stacked_metadata.csv file to stacked_metadata.arff file.

-=>  Load the STACKED_RF_HIDDEN.model in weka 3.8.3 and pass the stacked feature(stacked_metadata.arff) to get the final prediction output.
+=>  run RF.py and pass the stacked feature(stacked_metadata.csv) as input to get the final prediction output.

 =>  Once final prediction has been made use ttest.py to perform statistical significance test.